1. The South European history of the Heruls

 Later the Ostrogothic king, Theodoric, agreed with the East Roman emperor to remove Odoaker.
 Theodoric had grown up in Constantinopel and was an Arian Christian.
 He besieged Odoaker in Ravenna for several years and when celebrating the following peace in 493 AD he murdered Odoaker by his own hand.
 Most of the Herulian mercenaries of Odoaker must have returned to Mähren, were Theodoric ten years later proclaimed their king as "his son of arms".
 The Heruls appear in this way to have ended up as a kind of subjects to Theodoric, who also asked the Heruls, the Thuringians and the Varni to join an alliance against the Francs.

 Our historical sources regarding the Heruls consist of scattered remarks from the Roman and Byzantine historians and authors, as the people did not have their own historians.
 An exception is the Byzantine historian Procopius, who was the secretary and juridical advisor of the superior East Roman general Bellisarius.
 He must have known the Herulian mercenary officers personally.
 He spent two chapters of his work about the Gothic Wars on the Heruls - a work which he finished in 553 AD.
-He told that the Heruls "were superior all the barbarians who dwelt about them both in power and number", but due to arrogance and disregarding of their gods their king, Hrodolphos, suffered a serious defeat against the Lombards and was killed himself.
+He told that the Heruls "were superior all the barbarians who dwelt about them both in power and number", but due to arrogance and disregard of their gods their king, Hrodolphos, suffered a serious defeat against the Lombards and was killed himself.
 The defeat, which is dated to 508 or 509 AD, is also known from much later Lombardic sources in a more anecdotal form.

 1.1.3.
 The arrival of the royal family to Scandinavia

 According to Procopius many of the Heruls went north to the Scandinavian Peninsula led by "many of the royal blood".
 First they went to the Varni living in the Elb-/Mecklenburg-area.
 From here they passed the nations of the Danes without meeting violence and crossed the sea.
 Arriving to the Scandinavian Peninsula they settled "at that time" at the Goetes ("Gautoi").
-As the Danish expulsion of the Heruls mentioned by Jordanes is today regarded to be a contemporary description from the 6th century his information will also be an independent confirmation of the telling by Procopius about the Herulic presence in Scandinavia.
+As the Danish expulsion of the Heruls mentioned by Jordanes is regarded to be a contemporary description from the 6th century his information will also be a contemporary confirmation of the telling by Procopius about the Herulic presence in Scandinavia.

-We shall be careful about the use of information from Jordanes and Procopius as they had no general idea of the geography of Northern Europe.
+We shall be careful about the use of the detailed information from Jordanes and Procopius as they had no general idea of the geography of Northern Europe.
 Furthermore their sources regarding events 40 years before their own time could be handled uncritical and circumstantial.
 They had opposite motives to describe the arrival of the Heruls.
 The interpretation of their way to describe it can therefore be that the Heruls first settled between the Danes and the Goetes from where they were later expelled further north - in two steps.
 This is maybe confirmed by Procopius' use of the expression "at that time".

 1.1.4.
 The Heruls in Illyria

 Procopius received from a position close to the Byzantine court information from this Herulian envoy, which had just returned from Scandinavia 38 years after their arrival.
-He also told that they were much delayed as their first candidate died at their way back at the Danes - telling in this way that they lived far north of the Danes at Sealand and in Scania.
+He also told that they were much delayed as their first candidate died at their way back at the Danes - telling in this way that they lived far north of the Danes, who lived at Sealand and in Scania.
 He even told that he had interviewed witnesses from Scandinavia about the midnight sun.
-Unfortunately he did not mention the rule of their royal family in Scandinavia in the first 38 years.
+Unfortunately, he did not mention the rule of their royal family in Scandinavia in the first 38 years.
 His purpose was to "prove" that the new king and his supporters in Illyria were faithless and "utterly abandoned rascals" - a people impossible to rule, as they dismissed the royal candidate of Justinian.
 Among these words he also indicated that they were homosexuals – raging words used today in connections which this uncertain kind of historical foundation does not support.

 1.2.
 The Scandinavian connections before 509 AD